demisto/content/Packs/SentinelOne/Integrations/SentinelOne-V2/README.md

 ### sentinelone-create-power-query

 ***
+Deprecated.
 Start a Deep Visibility Power query to get back status and potential results (ping afterwards using the queryId if query has not finished).
 Relevant for API version 2.1

 #### Base Command